-- For the evaluation of the contribution of single degrees of freedom to a structural response node participation factors can be derived and exported. - For a transient response a statistical evaluation of stresses or element forces over the time domain can be performed, which gives the maximal and effective values.
+- For the evaluation of a structural response modal participation factors of the primary results can be derived and exported. - For the evaluation of the contribution of single degrees of freedom to a structural response node participation factors can be derived and exported. - For a transient response a statistical evaluation of stresses or element forces over the time domain can be performed, which gives the maximal and effective values.
 These statistical values can be used in durability considerations, for example.